SinghSuryaDeep/Google-The-Gemma-3n-Impact-Challenge-AI-Mavericks/Finetuning-Gemma-3n/README.md

 ### Fine-tuning Process

 The project uses a custom dataset of educational prompts and specialized responses to fine-tune the Gemma-3n 2B model.
 We employ the **PEFT (Parameter-Efficient Fine-Tuning)** with **LoRA (Low-Rank Adaptation)** to efficiently train the model without requiring extensive computational resources.
-The code is optimized for compatibility with M1/M2 Macs using the MPS backend.

 ### Project Structure